codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 </script>

 By writing Selectors in a row and separate them using commas `,` we can write some shared rules and avoid repetition in our code.
-And that is `Union`.
-Let's talk about `Intersection`.
+And that is `union`.
+Let's talk about `intersection`.

 `Intersection` helps us to select elements more precisely by append a selector to another one.
 The example below will select only `<p>` elements which are